megacamelus/camel-upstream-info/camel-documentation/camel-xquery.md

 **camel-saxon**, which implements the XQuery language.

-If you use Maven, you could add the following to your `pom.xml`, substituting the version number for the latest \& greatest release.
+If you use Maven, you could add the following to your `pom.xml`, substituting the version number for the latest release.

     <dependency>
       <groupId>org.apache.camel</groupId>